 For a more nutritious take on a classic French dessert, try adding leftover cooked sweet potatoes to your next creme brulee.
 Lightly sweet and full of winter spices, this Sweet Potato Creme Brulee is not only easier to whip up than the classic dessert, but also arguably more delicious.
 Don't have sweet potato on hand?
 Sub in puréed pumpkin or your favorite winter squash.
-Vital Proteins Beef Gelatin helps this dessert set up quickly while also helping to promote healthy hair, skin, nails, and joints.
+Vital Proteins Beef Gelatin helps this dessert set up quickly.

 Sweet Potato Crème Brûlée

 Yields 2 servings of Sweet Potato Creme Brulee

 - ¼ C maple syrup